 Winter proof your eyes

-Reducing the setting on your central heating, avoiding car heaters, especially at face level, and sitting away from direct heat such as gas or electric heaters are just a few ways of reducing the irritation of dry eyes this winter.
+Cold winds and central heating can play havoc with your eyes, leaving them feeling dry, gritty and bloodshot.
+Just a few ways of preventing dry eyes this winter include reducing the setting on your central heating, avoiding car heaters, especially at face level, and sitting away from direct heat such as gas or electric heaters.

-The winter is an ideal time to get your eyes tested as poor light conditions can make you susceptible to eyestrain and everyone should get their eyes tested once every two years, or sooner if you are experiencing problems.
+Stephen also said: ‘Winter is a great time to get your eyes tested as poor light conditions can make you susceptible to eyestrain.
+Everyone should get their eyes tested once every two years, or sooner if you are experiencing problems.’